rwxrob/boost/README.md

 ## What changed since 2021?

+* Many topics pushed to separate Infrastructure Engineering Boost
 * Focus on cloud-native infrastructure engineer and security jobs
-* Increased duration to 18 weeks (5 weeks before)
+* One five hour video recorded live every week
-* No longer daily, now 5-hours on Saturday (usually)
+* No longer daily, now 5-hours on Saturday
-* Single, long-form video with full coverage of material
-* Asking to repeat during week what was done to master
-* More project based, even less theory
+* Increased total duration to 18 weeks
+* Go programming projects and mentoring
-* More "hand holding" since we are "pairing" with beginners
+* More "hand holding"
-* Multiple programming languages covered
-* More networking, but still just "How does Internet work?"
-* Certain topics moved to Infrastructure Engineering Boost
 * Focus on Linux Ubuntu server VM on local machine
 * Lighter on containers (Docker) and no Kubernetes (moved to own Boost)